 6. Lack of Quality Data

-A lack of data quality can also prevent a successful ERP implementation.
+A lack of data quality can also result in ERP implementation failure.
 Poor quality data can result in incorrect information entering the system, leading to wrong business decisions and decreased efficiency.

 Organizations should prioritize data quality and develop a comprehensive data management strategy to avoid this.
 This can include data cleansing, standardization, and verification processes to ensure that the data entered into the ERP system is accurate, complete, and up-to-date.
 Businesses should also establish data governance processes to ensure that data is managed, maintained, and protected over the long term.